Bhumika-Kumar/Comment-Classification/README.md

 Steps for the Automated System
-Data Collection:
+1.Data Collection:
 Collect a dataset of social media comments that include examples of each category.

-Data Preprocessing:
+2.Data Preprocessing:
 Clean and preprocess the text data (e.g., remove special characters, normalize text).

-Feature Extraction:
+3.Feature Extraction:
 Convert text data into numerical features using techniques like TF-IDF or word embeddings.

-Model Training:
+4.Model Training:
 Train a multi-class classifier to categorize comments.
-You can use models like XGBoost, BERT, or any other suitable classifier.
+You can use models like XGBoost, BERT, or any other suitable classifier
+.
-Toxic Comment Removal:
+5.Toxic Comment Removal:
 Implement a toxicity detection model to filter out toxic comments before classification.

-Automated Responses:
+6.Automated Responses:
 Set up predefined responses for each category to automate responses to comments.

-Integration:
+7.Integration:
 Integrate the classification and response system into your application.